Liver Detox For Hormones

 The liver is a powerful organ that performs over 500 different functions.
 You may have heard the phrase “Love your liver”, as a healthy liver is key to your overall health.
 Many people don’t realize the connection with the liver and sex hormones, and how important the liver is for hormonal balance.
-A healthy liver is critical for any woman’s health.
+A healthy liver is critical for any woman’s health and a liver detox for hormones can be very beneficial.

 The liver is responsible for filtering toxins in the body.
 But the liver can only handle so much, and overtime it can become overburdened due to our dietary and lifestyle habits.
 Poor dietary choices, alcohol, medication, stress, etc… can create a sluggish liver.
 When the liver becomes overworked, it doesn’t detoxify as well as it could, and this causes a backup of toxins that become difficult for the body to process.
 Toxins backed up in the liver can cause a multitude of issues such as weight gain, headaches, lowered immunity, and so much more.